Igor Novikov (painter): Life

 Igor Novikov grew up in Moscow.
 He attended the Ilja-Repin primary and secondary school of Fine Arts.

 In 1981, he started to study at the Moscow Academy of Fine Arts Vasily Surikov, the central institute for fine arts in the Soviet Union.
 In 1987 he completed his studies with the Diploma in Painting.
-Novikov List of Russian artists the term Soviet Nonconformist Art refers to art produced in the former Soviet Union from 1953-1990 (after the death of Joseph Stalin until the advent of Perestroika and Glasnost) outside of the rubric of Socialist Realism.
+Novikov List of Russian artists the term Soviet Nonconformist Art refers to art produced in the former Soviet Union from 1953 to 1990 (after the death of Joseph Stalin until the advent of Perestroika and Glasnost) outside of the rubric of Socialist Realism.
 Afterwards he founded with young colleagues the colony of artists "Furmanny Lane" in Moscow within the movement of Russian Soviet Nonconformist Art and was member of the group until the closure in 1991.
 He is considered one of the most influential figures in Nonconformist Art before and after the fall of the Iron Curtain in Russia.
 "No! and the Conformists”, State Russian Museum, St.Petersburg, catalogue issued.
 In 1986 he had a personal exhibition at the “Remont” gallery, Warsaw, Poland.
 Novikov joined the Union of Soviet Artists 1987, and after the fall of the Iron Curtain in Russia.

 His "Red and White” exhibition occurred in 1989 in Hala GWARDIA, Warsaw, Poland; he published a catalogue for it.

 Igor Novikov received the opportunity for first exhibitions as a student.
 After the participating in several group exhibitions in Russia, he was permitted to exhibit abroad.

 1990' “Furmanny Lane” was exhibitions at the City Museum Le Manoir de la Ville de Martigny, Switzerland, with catalogue.
 1992 Personal exhibition at Villa Turque Le Corbusier, EBEL, La Chaux-de-Fonds, Switzerland, catalogue.

 1991's exhibitions "NEW Conformists Exhibitions”, and Anselm Kiefer, Georg Baselitz, Torun, Poland, with catalogue.